A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Models and Theories

 \section{Models and Theories}

 The main thesis of the presentation of continuous first-order logic is that model-theoretic properties of continuous first order structures can be translated to model-theoretic (but typically quantifier free) properties of discrete structures that model a specific theory in an expanded language.
 We use $\cFml \tau$ to denote the continuous formulas of the language $\tau$.
 The main theorem about this presentation is the following: \begin{theorem} Let $\tau$ be a continuous language.
-Then there is \begin{enumerate} \item[(a)] a discrete language $\tau^+$; \item[(b)] an $\Ll_{\omega_1, \omega}(\tau^+)$ theory $T_{dense}$; \item[(c)] a map that takes continuous $\tau$-structures $M$ and nicely dense subsets $A$ to discrete $\tau^+$-structures $M_A$ that model $T_{dense}$; \item[(d)] a map that takes discrete $\tau^+$ structures $A$ that model $T_{dense}$ to continuous $\tau$-structures $\overline{A}$ \end{enumerate} with the properties that \begin{enumerate} \item $M_A \vDash T_{dense}$ has universe $A$ and, for any $\ba \in A$, $\phi(\bx) \in \cFml \tau$, $r \in \qp$, and $\square$ standing for $\geq$ and $\leq$, we have
+Then there is \begin{enumerate} \item[(a)] a discrete language $\tau^+$; \item[(b)] an $\Ll_{\omega_1, \omega}(\tau^+)$ theory $\dense_\tau$; \item[(c)] a map that takes continuous $\tau$-structures $M$ and nicely dense subsets $A$ to discrete $\tau^+$-structures $M_A$ that model $\dense_\tau$; \item[(d)] a map that takes discrete $\tau^+$ structures $\mathcal{A}$ that model $\dense_\tau$ to continuous $\tau$-structures $\overline{\mathcal{A}}$ \end{enumerate} with the properties that \begin{enumerate} \item $M_A \vDash \dense_\tau$ has universe $A$ and, for any $\ba \in A$, $\phi(\bx) \in \cFml \tau$, $r \in \qp$, and $\square$ standing for $\geq$ and $\leq$, we have

-\item $A$ is a dense subset of $\overline{A}$ and, for any $\ba \in A$, $\phi(\bx) \in \cFml \tau$, $r \in \qp$, and $\square$ standing for $\geq$ and $\leq$, we have
+\item $A$ is a dense subset of $\overline{\mathcal{A}}$ and, for any $\ba \in A$, $\phi(\bx) \in \cFml \tau$, $r \in \qp$, and $\square$ standing for $\geq$ and $\leq$, we have

 \item these maps are (essentially) each other's inverse.
-That is, given any nicely dense $A \subset M$, we have $M \cong_A \overline{M_A}$ and, given any $\tau^+$-structure $A \vDash T_{dense}$, we have $(\overline{A})_A = A$. \end{enumerate} \end{theorem}
+That is, given any nicely dense $A \subset M$, we have $M \cong_A \overline{M_A}$ and, given any $\tau^+$-structure $\mathcal{A} \vDash \dense_\tau$, we have $\left(\overline{\mathcal{A}}\right)_A = \mathcal{A}$. \end{enumerate} \end{theorem}

-The ``essentially'' in the last clause comes from the fact that completions are not technically unique as the objects selected as limits can vary, but this fairly pedantic point is the only obstacle.
+We say ``essentially'' in the last clause because completions are not technically unique as the objects selected as limits can vary, but this fairly pedantic point is the only obstacle.

-Restricting to dense subsets and their completions have already been considered in continuous first-order logic, where it goes by the name \emph{prestructure} (see \cite[Section 3]{fourguys}).
+Restricting to dense subsets and their completions has already been considered in continuous first-order logic, where it goes by the name \emph{prestructure} (see \cite[Section 3]{fourguys}).
 The key difference here is that, while prestructures are still continuous objects with uniformly continuous functions and relations, $M_A$ is a discrete object with the relations on it being either true or false.